dronezzzko/software-development-best-practices/README.md

 # Software Development Best Practices
 Hey!
-I'm @dronezzzko and this is a modest and essential collection of software engineering practices.
+I'm [@DroneZzZko](https://github.com/DroneZzZko) and this is a modest and essential collection of software engineering practices.

 ## Common